kolekikuta/optionsLogger/notes.md

 - controlled inputs for all log creator input fields
 - shadcn ui for date picker
 - table cell colors for call, put and shares, maybe other colors to differentiate from profit/loss
+- dte color is percentage of contract time, linked to progress bar
+    - gradient

 ### Log Creator Worflow
 - Frontend checks all required fields are completed